Gap structure and phase diagram of twisted bilayer cuprates from a microscopic perspective: Phase Diagram

 For the model given by Eq.~(\ref{eq:Hamiltonian}) on a single layer square lattice, as one dopes away from half filling to lower fillings, the $d$ wave ground state gives way to a $d+is$ phase and eventually to a $s$ wave state\cite{Joynt1996,Breio2022}.
 For $\theta=0\degree$ and $g_0=0$, the two monolayers in our model are decoupled and hence we expect to see similar feature in our phase diagram.
 As seen in Fig. \ref{Phase diagram}, a pure $B_1$ wave state spans the filling range $\nu\in[0.49,0.35]$, $B_1+iA_1$ state spans $\nu\in[0.35,0.1]$ and the $A_1$ wave state is stable for $\nu\in[0.1,0.05]$.
 Thus the search for TRSB states begins already with the decoupled untwisted bilayer $B_1+iA_1$ state, which is also stabilized at fillings closer to half-filling as $g_0$ increases.

 At $28.08 \degree$ twist angle, we perform the phase space scan for $\nu\in[0.3,0.49]$.
 On increasing $g_0$ we move from a green region of $B_1+iB_2$ wave states to a blue region of $B_1+iA_1$ wave states separated by a narrow region of $B_1$ wave states which are also present for large $g_0$.
 The phase diagram for $36.87\degree$ is qualitatively similar to $28.08\degree$.
 We performed the scan for $\nu\in[0.35,0.49]$.
 We observe that the area of the $B_1+iB_2$ state is significantly larger and persists up to higher tunneling strengths and the region of TRS $B_2$ wave state separating $B_1+iB_2$ and $B_2+iA_1$ phase is significantly reduced.
 The closest angle to $45\degree$ for which we performed calculations was $43.60\degree$ for $\nu\in[0.4-0.49]$.
 The area of $B_1+iB_2$ state has further increased.
 The region of $B_2$ wave state separating the $B_1+iB_2$ and $B_2+iA_1$ has vanished and instead we have coexistence region where both $B_1+iB_2$ and $B_2+iA_1$ state exist.
+The $g_0=0$ limit of the calculation physically means two decoupled layers.
+The identification of TRSB states in that limit is due to the order parameter symmetries being defined relative to the moir\'e unit cell for each angle and thus at non-zero twist angles we have finite $B_1$ and $B_2$ contributions with a complex internal phase generated due to a random initial guess.
 We have explicitly shown the evolution of the projected order parameters for various $\theta$ in Appendix~\ref{Opevol}.

 We note that the various possible ground states found are expected to be very close in energy as the Fermi surface becomes more complicated at high twist angles.
 Performing self consistent microscopic calculations can become computationally expensive as we approach twist angles closer to $45\degree$, and with our current momentum grids ($31\times31$ for $\theta=36.87\degree$ and $13\times13$ for $\theta=43.6\degree$), eigenvalue crossings with $g_0$ or $\nu$ are not always resolved accurately.
 One possible such example is for $\theta=28.08\degree$, we observed some isolated $B_1+iB_2$ solutions for $\nu=0.47$, $g_0=0.05$ immersed in regions where $B_1$ or $B_1+iB_2$ states appear to be dominant.